LimROTS: A Hybrid Method Integrating Empirical Bayes and Reproducibility-Optimized Statistics for Robust Analysis of Proteomics and Metabolomics Data

 required for the optimisation process in LimROTS.
 It is therefore

-advised to use at least 4 cores to execute LimROTS since it uses a
+advised to use at least 4 workers to execute LimROTS since it uses a

-optimisation process is sequential and maybe time-consuming, based on
+bootstrapping step.
+The optimisation process is sequential and maybe

 takes several parameters, and it should be